evensolberg/tfdoc/README.md

 cargo install --path .
 ```

-The resulting binary can be found in `target/release/` and can be moved to somewhere in your path, for example `/usr/local/bin`.
-If you use `cargo install`, the binary will be installed in `~/.cargo/bin` by default.

 The Releases section of this repository also contains binary builds for various platforms.

 ## Usage